D-Robotics/rdk_doc_en/docs/common_questions/toolchain.md

 If the model consistency check passes, carefully examine the board-side preprocessing and post-processing code!

-In case of a failure in the consistency check between the quantized.onnx and .bin models, contact Horizon technical support.
+In case of a failure in the consistency check between the quantized.onnx and .bin models, contact D-Robotics technical support.

 #### Quantization YAML Configuration File Templates